-How we can use new procurement models to get ‘go forward’ in construction?
+How can we use new procurement models to get ‘go forward’ in construction?

 Government is collaborating with the construction sector to come up with ways of getting the sector moving again and Tonkin + Taylor is taking an active role in trying to help with this.

 One of the key elements of getting “go forward” in the construction sector is expediting procurement but that must be done in a transparent and accountable way.
 The directors of our two largest sectors – land and transport – share their ideas on how we can streamline these processes.

 In this unprecedented environment, T+T’s sector leaders agree that it’s time to consider new procurement models.